yzhilong/tp/docs/DeveloperGuide.md

 ### Add feature
 The below provides a step-by-step break down of the mechanism for adding a game entry.
 Assume that the user has already launched `GameBook` and the app has loaded data from storage.
-1. The user inputs `add /g Poker /s 50 /e 85 /dur 40m /loc Resort World Sentosa Casino /dur 50m /date 21/10/2021 15:10`
-   which calls upon `LogicManager#execute()`.
-2. `GameBookParser` parses the command and returns an `AddCommand`.
-3. `AddCommand` is executed.

-The below provides a step-by-step break down of the mechanism for adding a game entry.
-Assume that the user has already launched `GameBook` and the app has loaded data from storage.
 * Step 1: The user inputs a command, such as `add /g Poker /s 50 /e 85 /dur 40m /loc Resort World Sentosa Casino /dur 50m /date 21/10/2021 15:10` which calls upon `LogicManager#execute()`
 * Step 2: `GameBookParser` and `AddCommandParser` parses the command.
 If it is valid, a new `GameEntry` object is created,